'Summertime' captures a long infatuation with Italy – DW – 05/15/2023

 Italy suffered terribly during the pandemic: there were the haunting images of an army convoy in the northern city of Bergamo moving coffins of coronavirus victims because the city's cemeteries were full.

 Other Italy fans are put off by the eternal comeback of the political far right, most recently Giorgia Meloni;and the unbridled machismo of the likes of former Prime Minister Silvio Berlusconi.
-Not to mention organized crime, recurring political instability and Italy's various economic crises.
+Then there is the taint of organized crime, recurring political instability and Italy's various economic crises.

-But in the wake of the pandemic, the tourists have returned for sun, sand and limoncello — and a vision of romance mythical Italian coast comes alive again on the small screen in the third season of "Summertime."
+But in the wake of the pandemic, the tourists have returned for sun, sand and limoncello — and a mythical vision of romance on the Italian coast os coming alive again on the small screen in the third season of "Summertime."